COORDINATION -2

 (i) Geotropism

 Geotropism is also known as gravitropism.
 This is the growth movement of plant parts in response to the direction of the force of gravity.
-The roots grow towards the direction of the force of gravity which means are positively geotropic (gravitropic).
-The shoot grows away from the force of gravity which means are negatively geotropic (gravitropic).
+The roots grow towards the direction of the force of gravity which means they are positively geotropic (gravitropic).
+The shoot grows away from the force of gravity which means it is negatively geotropic (gravitropic).

 If a seedling is placed horizontally, the plumule will eventually grow vertically upwards while the radicle will grow vertically downwards.
 The above observation can be explained as follows:

-• Shoots respond to a higher concentration of auxin than roots.
-In this case the lower side of shoot grows faster than the upper side, resulting in a growth curvature that makes the shoot grow vertically.
+- Shoots respond to a higher concentration of auxin than roots.
+In this case, the lower side of the shoot grows faster than the upper side, resulting in a growth curvature that makes the shoot grow vertically.

-The effect of gravity on the growth of roots and root
+The effect of gravity on the growth of roots and shoots.

 (ii) Phototropism